 Since 1999, PCFA has been committed to providing a transparent, well-organised and academically rigorous avenue for the funding of worthwhile research projects focused on prostate cancer.
 Initially the Research Advisory Committee, then known as the Research Committee, was chaired by Professor Roger Reddell (1999 - 2003), followed by Professor Robert Baxter (2003-2006).

-Due to the ongoing success of Movember, PCFA was able to establish its annual grant program in 2007 and appointed the first Research Advisory Committee Chairman, Professor John Mills.
+PCFA established its annual grant program in 2007 and appointed the first Research Advisory Committee Chairman, Professor John Mills.
 Professor Mills stepped down as Chair in October, 2013.

 In 2015, the PCFA National Board appointed Professor Bruce Armstrong as the chair of RAC.